 Mass Society refers to a society with a mass culture and large-scale, impersonal, social institutions.
-Even the most complex and modern societies have lively primary group social relationships, so the concept of 'Mass Society' can be thought of as an ideal type, since it does not exist in empirical reality.
+Even the most complex and modern societies have lively primary group social relationships, so the concept of Mass Society can be thought of as an Ideal Type, since it does not exist in empirical reality.
 'Mass Society' is intended to draw attention to the way in which life in complex societies, with great specialization and rationalized institutions, can become too anonymous and impersonal and fail to support adequate bonds between the individual and the community.
 In mass society, typically the structure of interaction is bureaucratically organized.

 The study of leisure in a mass society requires the study of the mass media - perhaps the primary agent of 'massification.'
 We live in a society saturated by mass media.
 Virtually all forms of leisure have been affected by this increasingly powerful agent of socialization.
 Of all forms of mass media, television has emerged to become the most powerful media.

-Communication Problems in a Mass Society: Mass Audience, Mass Communication & Development. - Moemeka Andrew
+Communication Problems in a Mass Society: Mass Audience, Mass Communication & Development. - Moemeka Andrew A.

-After defining and clarifying key concepts such as development, communication, mass communication, mass society, mass audience, and types of audience participation, the paper explores the relationship between the mass media and the mass audience, and discusses the effects of the media in terms of conflict theory, social criticism, and the theories of ideological effects.
+After defining and clarifying key concepts such as development, communication, mass communication, mass society, mass audience, and types of audience participation, the paper explores the relationship between the mass media and the mass audience, and discusses the effects of the media in terms of conflict perspectives, social criticism, and the theories of ideological effects.